All Products

 Step 5: Query and display data

-After the data is uploaded to the MaxCompute computing resource and processed in Data Studio, you can query the data and view the data analysis result.
+After the data is uploaded to the MaxCompute computing resource and processed in Data Studio, You can now query the result_table in SQL Query (legacy version) and perform data analysis.

 SELECT * FROM result_table;